Bayesian model comparison for simulation-based inference: Numerical Experiments

+We analyse the performance of the estimators in terms of their bias and variance (also adopting the terminology \textit{accuracy} and \textit{precision}, respectively, as common in the astrophysical literature).
+All of the three likelihood-based methods provide unbiased average estimates of the evidence.
+As mentioned, the variance of these estimators should not be directly compared due to the differences in the number of samples (an analysis of the performance of nested sampling and learned harmonic mean approaches would be interesting but here we are focused on validating our proposed techniques to compute the evidence for SBI scenarios).

 The results for the SBI methods are shown in the \textit{light brown} section of the plot.
 We report results for NPE, NLE and NRE, and for each of them we provide an estimate using the amortised as well as the sequential approach.
-For NPE and NRE we use $10^5$ simulations in the amortised approach, while in the sequential one we use 10 rounds with $10^{4}$ simulations each, thus totalling the same number of simulations for the two approaches.
-NLE requires increased computational cost at training time, therefore for this method we reduce the number of simulations by an order of magnitude in both amortised and sequential approaches, following \citet{Hermans19}.
-For each SBI method after training a density estimator (in an amortised or sequential fashion) we collect a total of $10^5$ posterior samples, either directly for NPE or by MCMC sampling using 100 \textsc{emcee} random walkers for NLE and NRE.
-We train the \textsc{harmonic} importance target model using 20\% of the samples and use the remaining 80\% to compute the evidence.
+For all methods we use $10^5$ simulations in the amortised approach, while in the sequential one we use 10 rounds with $10^{4}$ simulations each, thus totalling the same number of simulations for the two approaches.
+For each SBI method after training a density estimator (in an amortised or sequential fashion) we collect a total of $10^5$ posterior samples, either directly for NPE or by MCMC sampling using 100 \texttt{emcee} random walkers for NLE and NRE.
+We train the \texttt{harmonic} importance target model using 20\% of the samples and use the remaining 80\% to compute the evidence.
 As explained in Sec.~\ref{sec:sbi_model_comparison:npe} and Sec.~\ref{sec:sbi_model_comparison:nre}, NPE and NRE require an additional training of an NLE estimator to provide a surrogate likelihood.